Spring Skiing by Nessa Dziemian

 About the artist

 Nessa Dziemian is an illustrator and skier based in Canada.
-We love her unique vision and interpretation of the skiing experience.
-We al love spring skiing, we caught up with Nessa to ask her about her background in art and skiing.
+We love her unique interpretation of the skiing experience and the characters she illustrates.
+We caught up with Nessa to ask her about her background in skiing, art and her favorite parts of spring skiing.

 What is your background in skiing?

-I always told myself that my two passions were skiing and drawing or art.
-So I think in my mind they always went together.
-Like I would ski during the day on the weekend and then I would go in for lunch and I would be drawing during lunch in the lodge and that kind of stayed with me.
-So the two have always existed together for me.
-I feel like drawing helped my skiing because I was pretty inconsistent for a while and I had a coach that was like "well you're constantly drawing so why don't you create a sketchbook that becomes kind of like your to do list".
+I feel like drawing actually helped my skiing because I was pretty inconsistent for a while.
+I had a coach that was like, “well, you're constantly drawing, so why don't you create a sketchbook that becomes kind of like your to do list?”
 So I would draw every day and have these checklists like OK did you stretch today?
+Check.
 Did you work out today?
-Did you drink enough water today?
-Stuff like that but next to it would be all of these little illustrations and drawings to help me stay focused on skiing.
+Check.
+How much water did you drink?
+Stuff like that, but next to it would be all of these little illustrations and drawings about skiing or nature.
+But, the two have always existed together for me.

 How are art and skiing related for you now?